 Tax competition between Swiss cantons

+Someof the Swiss cantons (Zug, Schwyz and Nidwalden) have removed their estate taxes and created favorable tax regulations with the purpose of attracting investors.
 This led to the establishment of a system of financial equalization, in order to mitigate the differences in financial capacity of cantonal and local authorities, through federal quotas (restitution of part of federal revenues) and grants.

 Businessmen are invited to contact our team of consultants in company registration in Switzerland for further information about taxationsystem applicable in each Swiss canton.
 Our specialists are able to provide professional advice on the taxes that must be paid for both companies and individuals, regardless of the Swiss region in which they are residents.
 They can also offer professional accounting services through their experienced accountant in Switzerland.
 They can also recommend you partners in other countries, such as Bulgaria and Iran, who can offer you details about opening a business there.